Amphitrite (1802 ship)

-Amphitrite was built at Appledore, Torridge, (equally Bideford), and launched in 1802.
+Amphitrite was built at Appledore, Torridge (also recorded as Bideford), and launched in 1802.
 Under various owners and masters she traded across the North Atlantic and to the Baltic.
-She wrecked in 1833 with heavy loss of life while transporting female convicts to New South Wales.
+She was wrecked in 1833 with heavy loss of life while transporting female convicts to New South Wales.

 Career

 Sources disagree on Amphitrites year of launch.
 Lloyd's Register and the Register of Shipping in various volumes report it as 1802, 1804, or even 1816.
 However, Amphitrite appears in Lloyd's Register in 1802 with R. Hogg as master and Hogg & Co. as owner.
 Her trade is given as Cork.

 The data in the table below comes from the Register of Shipping.